SttApollo/coaching-program-automation/README.md

 ### Duplicate submission guard

 Before scheduling, the workflow queries the Sheet for existing sessions matching the client email.
-If rows are found, execution stops with an error directing the Journey Master to use the reschedule form instead.
-This prevents double-scheduling the same client.
+If rows are found for the same client email and phase number, execution stops with an error directing the Journey Master to use the reschedule form.
+This prevents double-scheduling while allowing returning clients to be onboarded for a new phase.

 ### Descending row deletion